yamauchi-inochu/demo-ggoer/README.md

 https://yamauchi-inochu.github.io/demo-ggoer/maps/leaflet/

 You can choose some maps for learning GIS from below table.
-At the moment, 5 map were published.
+At the moment, 5 maps were published.

 |Contents|Memo|
 |---|---|